Skip to content

-Many carers often struggle to balance their own health needs with their caring responsibilities.
-According to Carers UK's "State of Caring" report, approximately 40-50% of carers have health conditions they manage while caring for others.
-Sarah is one of them.
-Here, Sarah shares an insight into what motivates her to keep her going.
+Many carers often find it challenging to juggle their own health needs alongside their caring responsibilities.
+This hidden inequality features in Carers UK’s “State of Caring” report, which outlines that 40-50% of carers are dealing with health conditions while caring for others.
+One of these amazing people is Sarah.
+In her touching blog, Sarah opens up about what motivates and inspires her to push through the tough days.

 My name is Sarah.
 I'm a full-time carer for my husband, Jonathan, who lost both his legs to meningitis when he was just 19.
 We live in Lincolnshire with our two children, Maisie and Harry, and our beloved cockapoos, Waffle and Oakley.
 Our days are a mix of routine, challenges, and moments of joy.